erikthalen/shopify-starter/frontend/modules/a-la-cart/readme.md

 Will automatically listen on- and update the cart page, on user interaction.

-Initialize the cart() with a selector of the whole cart-section.
+Initialize the useHeartCart() with a selector of the whole cart-section.
 Any `<form>` within this element will be listened on for changes.

 ```twig
 <!-- This will be re-rendered on change -->